 Green living is here to stay.
-It isn’t just about recycling and using compact fluorescent bulbs any more.
-Advances in green technology are leading the way into a more sustainable future for the planet and the people who inhabit it.
+It isn’t just about recycling and using compact fluorescent bulbs anymore.
+Advances in green technology are leading the way to a more sustainable future for the planet and the people who inhabit it.
 From our struggling oceans to the polluted skies, scientists and engineers are developing new ways of dealing with the impact people have on our planet.

 Technological advances, green energy innovations, initiatives and products take years to develop and become marketable.
 With these 10 impressive steps forward, we are making gains on a more sustainable future.
 Take a look, and then consider some strategies you can use right now to lessen your footprint on our beleaguered earth.

 Concept of SHE (Solar Hydrogen Energy)